 Taking care of your skin

-Oxidative stress is another of the great cause of skin ageing.
+is another of the big causes of skin ageing.
 Our body has its own antioxidant system, but not all have an equally effective one.
-Throughout our genetic data, we can see how our body behaves in this aspect and we will see how to help it in this process according to our genomics.
-The same thing is about our ability to deal with pollution, our dermal sensitivity, predisposition to skin inflammation, acne, varicose veins, etc. Very relevant information when designing the strategy for our skincare.
+Throughout our genetic data, we can see how our body behaves in this aspect, and we will see how to help it in this process according to our genomics.
+The same thing applies to our ability to deal with pollution, our dermal sensitivity, predisposition to skin inflammation, acne, varicose veins, etc. Very relevant information when designing the strategy for our skincare.

 The sun and your skin

-Not everyone has the same sensitivity to the sun and this is something we can measure.
-Tanning capacity is also like this and even our predisposition to get sunspots.
-Photo-ageing is another key issue in skincare, not everyone has the same genetic predisposition so we should not treat all the same.
+Not everyone has the same sensitivity to the sun, and this is something we can measure.
+This also applies to tanning capacity and even our predisposition to get sunspots.
+Photo-ageing is another key issue in skincare, and not everyone has the same genetic predisposition so we should not treat everyone the same.
 Listen to your genes and give to your skin the care it needs.

 Feed your skin

 The first way to take care of your skin is from the inside.
-Vitamins and minerals play a very important role in your skin health.
+Vitamins and minerals play a crucial role in your skin health.
 Recent studies have shown how certain vitamins play a key role in skin wellbeing.
 And again, how we assimilate these vitamins is also determined by our genes.
 According to your genetic information, we can see your predisposition to the absorption deficiency of some vitamins such as B6, B12, B2, C, D, etc., and other essential nutrients such as folic acid or Omega 3 and 6 fatty acids.